 dateand returns an ISO 8601 formatted date (in 3 months from now).
 The result is an OpenPGP key that is valid for three months.

 In summary, this command allows you to create a fresh OpenPGP key pair using modern algorithms quickly.

 Each month, readers send us questions via e-mail, Keybase, Mastodon (Fediverse), or via the forum of privacytools.io.
 In general, we directly reply to questions.
 However, we would like to list some questions and answers that are interesting for more than only one person:

 “Is there any downside of setting legacy HTTP headers?”

-There shouldn't be any downsides.
-The biggest problem is the false sense of security: Server admins set headers like X-Frame-Options, X-Xss-Protection, or HPKP, because they are mentioned by some old guides on the internet while every modern web browser ignores these headers.
+There shouldn’t be any downsides.
+The biggest problem is the false sense of security: Server admins set headers like X-Frame-Options, X-Xss-Protection, or HPKP, because some outdated online guides mention them.
+At the same time, every modern web browser ignores these headers.

 “Which operating system do you use at home?”

 Most of us use Linux (Arch, Ubuntu 18.04, Debian 10, Parrot OS).

 “Which e-mail provider do you recommend, or should I host my own mail server?”